Improving your project with SBT

 build.sbt, project/ and modules

 Another way of defining settings (better suited for things specific to a module) is… putting another build.sbt in module’s directory.
 Personally, I try to keep all common settings and dependencies within project/* and use modules/*/build.sbt for libraries used only in one module.
-One has also kept in mind that project directory could be used only with root project.
-In case of modules, it will be ignored.
+One should also keep in mind that the project directory can be used only with the root project.
+For modules, it will be ignored.

-One can also try to remove top-level build.sbt completely and instead create build object like this:
+One can also try to remove top-level build.sbt completely and instead create a build object like this:

 object Build extends Build {